loodvn/devguide/coverage.rst

 with :file:`./python.exe`.
 On Windows, use :file:`python.bat`.

 You can now use python without the ./ for the rest of these instructions, as long as your venv is activated.
-For more info on venv see `Virtual Envrionment
+For more info on venv see `Virtual Environment
 <https://docs.python.org/3/tutorial/venv.html>`_ documentation.

 If this does not work for you for some reason, you should try using the